 “The well bore is filled with drilling fluid that contains additives to prevent corrosion of the casing and to prevent the movement of the fluid from the well bore into the surrounding rock,” according to KGS.

 Casing can be inserted to the hole’s total depth or a cement plug set at a specific depth.
 The cement is then pumped down the casing and displaced out of the bottom with drilling fluid.
 The cement then flows up and around the casing, filling the space between the casing and the well bore.

 Special tools are sometimes used with the casing which allow the setting of cement between the outside of the casing and the well bore at specific intervals.
 This is done to protect the casing and to prevent the movement of formation fluids from one formation to another.

 “After the cementing of the casing has been completed, the drilling rig, equipment, and materials are removed from the drill site,” says KGS.
 “A smaller rig, known as a workover rig or completion rig, is moved over the well bore.
 The smaller rig is used for the remaining completion operations.”

-In addition to receiving 38 patents for petroleum-related tools, Halliburton patented several unrelated inventions, including his engineers designing sturdy aluminum luggage, which became Zero Halliburton.
+In addition to receiving 38 patents for petroleum-related tools, Halliburton patented several unrelated inventions, including sturdy aluminum luggage, which became Zero Halliburton.

-Recommended Reading: Erle P. Halliburton, Genius with Cement (1959).
+Recommended Reading: Erle P. Halliburton, Genius with Cement (1959); Oil in Oklahoma (1976).
 Your Amazon purchase benefits the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.

 Oil & Gas Historical Society preserves U.S. petroleum history.
-Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
-For more information, contact firstname.lastname@example.org. © 2021 Bruce A. Wells.
+Become an AOGHS annual supporting member and help maintain this energy education website and expand historical research.
+For more information, contact firstname.lastname@example.org. © 2023 Bruce A. Wells.